-Doodles in the cafe and scribbles at breakfast are mostly where the illustrations begin.
-Later in the studio, the ideas are refined and rendered in pen and ink with a traditional dip nib pen.
-Colour is washed, blended or dabbed using vivid inks.
+Sketching in the cafe and doodles at breakfast are mostly where the illustrations begin.
+Later refined in the studio, the ideas are then rendered in pen and ink with a traditional dip nib pen.
+Colour comes next in a wash, a blend, or a dab using fine inks.

 Working with a digital ceramics specialist the illustrations are printed onto a transfer sheet using a vibrant colour set.
 They are then applied by hand onto fine bone china plates sourced from Stoke-on-Trent, and fired in a kiln just outside Rye in Sussex.